Lecturer in International Relations

 PhD Enquiries

 I welcome enquiries from prospective PhD students interested in political psychology, foreign policy analysis, leadership profiling, and Latin American foreign policy.
 Before getting in touch, please review my research profile and come with a developed project idea that connects clearly to my work.
-Generic enquiries are unlikely to receive a response.
+The University of Edinburgh has guidance on how to write a research proposal.

 Scholarship